nuthanc/microservice/ticketing/README.md

 * Update MONGO_URI in auth-depl and index.ts of auth

 ### Test-First Approach
+* The approach goes like this:
+  * Write tests first
+  * Make it fail
+  * Implement in code
+  * Make it pass
 * D 1-tik:
 * Reading this article: https://zellwk.com/blog/endpoint-testing/
 * Create new.test.ts